 Either way, in a serial work, this allows the author to gently cover their bums when it comes to either Ship Sinking ("Hey, the ship never set sail in the first place") or Cleaning Up Romantic Loose Ends ("The potential was there from the start").
 Expect there to be at least some fans who pair the couple up regardless - and the writer may state that they Hooked Up Afterwards, or leave it to the reader's imagination.
 Naturally, this goes hand-in-hand* Though whether palms cupped or fingers laced, we couldn't tell you with Ship Tease.

-If the relationship is left ambiguous because the characters are of the same sex, it's Hide Your Lesbians.
+If the relationship is left ambiguous because the characters are of the same gender, it's Hide Your Lesbians.

 Tower of God: Baam chooses to follow Rachel where ever she may go, even if that includes fighting sea monsters even though he had to be taught why people would use violence at all few months prior.
 Many note that this has a romantic notion to it and the author (of course) hasn't said a thing about their relationship status.
 She could be a mother figure, big sister, best friend or love interest.

 Natsu/Lisanna, though Lucy throws this one into rather gray territory, leaving Natsu with two implied love interests and nothing solid.